-- direct workers workers engaged or employed directly by a borrower to work on a project. - contracted workers workers engaged or employed by a third party to perform work related to a project, regardless of location. - primary supply workers workers engaged or employed by a borrower's primary suppliers. - Primary suppliers are suppliers who provide directly to a project goods or materials essential for production and/or service processes that are necessary for a specific project activity and without which a project cannot continue. - community workers workers engaged or employed by a borrower from a community or communities in a projectaffected area who contribute their labor to a community development project through different working arrangements.
+- direct workers workers engaged or employed directly by a borrower to work on a project. - contracted workers workers engaged or employed by a third party to perform work related to a project, regardless of location. - primary supply workers workers engaged or employed by a borrower's primary suppliers. - Primary suppliers are suppliers who provide directly to a project goods or materials essential for production and/or service processes that are necessary for a specific project activity and without which a project cannot continue. - community workers workers engaged or employed by a borrower from a community or communities in a project-affected area who contribute their labor to a community development project through different working arrangements. - ❖ Labor Management Plan (LMP) A new instrument to set out a systematic approach to management of labor issues in projects and reflect the requirements of national law, applicable collective agreements, and requirements of ESS2.
+The amount of detail set out in the LMP reflects the type of project; the type, size, and location of the workforce; and the extent to which national law satisfies the requirements of ESS2.